vinayak323/botframework-sdk/Orchestrator/docs/Overview.md

 ### Extend to support Bot Builder Skills

 While the [Dispatcher's][1] focus was to aid in triggering between multiple [LUIS][3] apps and [QnA Maker][4] KBs the Orchestrator expands this functionality into supporting generic [Bot Builder Skills][2] to allow composability of bot skills.
 The skills developed and made available by the community may be easily reused and integrated in a new bot with no language model retraining required.
 Orchestrator provides a toolkit to evaluate this extension identifying ambiguous examples that should be reviewed by the developer.
-Also, an optional fine-tuning functionality is available in the CLI but this step is not required in most cases.

 ### Ease of composability